sabitha-saravanan/M2-EmbSys/Report/1_Requirements/Readme.md

 ### EQUIPMENTS

-A home automation system combines hardware and softwarevia wireless network to control hoe electronics and appliances through one device which could be a smart phone, tablet, or aspecified central automation control hub.These devices can be controlled remotely.
+A home automation system combines hardware and software via wireless network to control hoe electronics and appliances through one device which could be a smart phone, tablet, or aspecified central automation control hub.These devices can be controlled remotely.

 ### SWOT ANALYSIS